 Kewford Eagles SAS Inclusive Football:

-Stourport Riding Centre.
 The centre offers ‘Riding for the Disabled’ horse riding lessons.
-They meet on a weekly basis during term time.
+They meet weekly during term time.
 The centre was awarded its Riding for the Disabled Accessibility Mark in 2014.

-Fusion Group is held at Youth House, Kidderminster on Tuesdays, 7pm – 9pm and is for children aged 13 – 25 with special needs (referral needed).
-They also host an inclusion Youth Club on Thursday evenings for children in Years 5,6,7, from 6pm- 8pm.
-Find out more at www.kdyt.org.uk
+Fusion Group is held at Youth House, Kidderminster on Tuesdays, 6.30pm – 8.30pm and is for children aged 13 – 25 with special needs (referral needed).
+They also host a Youth Club on Thursday evenings for children in years 5, 6, 7, from 6pm – 8pm.

 Hansel and Gretel Group:

-A Kidderminster based charity that supports children with disabilities and their families providing specialist equipment and respite breaks. www.crackerjacks.org.uk
+A Kidderminster-based charity that supports children with disabilities and their families providing specialist equipment and respite breaks.

 BMAG to Morning Explorers:

-If you’re an adult or child on the autistic spectrum or with other special needs and would prefer a quieter visit to Birmingham’s museums, join one of the Morning Explorers sessions.
-BMAG museums will open early for you and your family to explore in a quiet and welcoming environment.
-Held on selected dates for each BMAG venue.
-Places must be pre-booked by calling 0121 348 8263
+If you’re an adult or child on the autistic spectrum or with other special needs and would prefer a quieter visit to Birmingham’s museums, join one of the Morning Explorers sessions at ThinkTank.
+It will open early for you and your family to explore in a quiet and welcoming environment.
+Held on selected dates, places must be pre-booked by calling 0121 348 8263 or through the event page on our website when we have a session listed.

 Other useful information: